The Discovery Plan

 “Let’s start with ten groups.”

 It’s reasonable.
 Sensible, even.
 You dip a toe, see if the water bites, then wade in.
 We nodded.
 We’ve nodded to that line before.
-But the truth we’ve learned—sometimes the hard way—is that WhatsApp chaos doesn’t live in ten groups.
+But the truth we’ve learned—sometimes the chaos doesn’t live in ten groups.
 The story is always bigger.
-It hides between “Finance – West” and “Installations – Night Shift.”
-It’s in the sleepy vendor group from last year that still decides tomorrow’s delays, and the hyperactive ops group that drowns the task that actually matters.
+It hides between Slack channels, Telegram threads, email chains, and WhatsApp groups.
+It’s in the sleepy vendor thread from last year that still decides tomorrow’s delays, and the hyperactive ops channel that drowns the task that actually matters.

 So we told the founder another story.

 When Chetto first plugs in, the screen looks like a city from the air.
-Streets (groups) you’ve never had a map for suddenly line up.
-You’re not “trying a tool” anymore; you’re seeing how your business actually speaks.
+Streets (channels) you’ve never had a map for suddenly line up.
+You’re not “trying a tool” anymore; you’re seeing how your business actually speaks—across every place work happens.

 They do unglamorous work: naming things, tuning rules, asking your team, “Is this the moment a task should be created?” and “Who should own it?”
 They make the agents more useful.
 It’s a small difference on paper and a big difference in the room.
 Because AI, like a new teammate, doesn’t help you on day one just because it’s smart.
 It helps you because it has been taught your way.